Drarga

 Drarga or Drargua (الدراركة) is a rural commune and town in western Morocco, situated in the suburban area of Agadir, in the Souss-Massa region.
 The 2004 census recorded a population of 17,059 inhabitants in the urban centre, which increased to 50,946 inhabitants in the 2014 census.
-The commune as a whole recorded a population of 126000 in the 2014 census.
-Located in Drarga is the Agadir Crocodile park tourist attraction.
+The commune as a whole recorded a population of 126,000 in the 2014 census.
+The town is notably the site of Crocoparc Agadir, a crocodile park.